 National Standards for Disability Services

 At the 18 December 2013 meeting of the Standing Council on Disability Reform ministers from all jurisdictions endorsed the revised National Standards for Disability Services (NSDS).
-A copy of the standards can be found in the right hand column of this page.

 - Participation and Inclusion